 How about negative media or a lack of goodwill?
 These are all factors that could be damaging to your territory.

-Create these goals on both the level of your team and individual reps.
+Create these goals for both your team and individual reps.
 These goals will give you an idea of how well things are going and if something needs to be changed.
 A well-set goal will also motivate your sales reps and enhance productivity.

 This is where all of the information you acquired becomes practical.
-It’s in this step you put it all together to match your sales rep to the right territory.
+It’s in this step you put it all together to match your sales rep to the right territory, or figure out the sales enablement they need to be great.

 As a territory manager or leader, your job is to enable your sales team to succeed.
 Your strategies ensure that everyone is on the same page and have the knowledge and tools to meet their quotas.